 I think some of the problem here harkens to a few other issues:

 Issue 1: Plotters The first is with people on the plotter side of the plotter/pantster debate.
 Why write something that isn’t going to be useful, self-identified pure plotters might object.
-The answer is a question in reply: Is everything you write for the first time perfect and relevant?
+The answer is a question in reply.
+Is everything you write for the first time perfect and relevant?
 Everything you write will need revision; I don’t care how good you think you are.

 Issue 2: Pantsters The pantsters are no better.
 The point of outlining is to be sure your form follows the right pattern.
 Traditional fiction follows a particular path, involving parallel arcs for the characters and plot, and they need to be paced correctly to be effective.
 Again, this brings me back to revision.
 The first stuff you write, whether it’s for your project or not, will likely be skeletal at least, full of clichés, and probably lean on tropes too much.

 Now, I am the first one to embrace the discarding of the rules and do something different.
 However, I’ve been studying literature and writing for a long time.
 Breaking the rules involves premeditation, which is something I think self-identified pantsters reject.
 Your writing needs to have some kind of a shape.
-Even in poetry, freeform isn’t just splattering words on the page, wherever they fall.
-There’s planning and deliberation involved, and believe me, those poems get revised.
+Even in poetry, freeform isn’t just splattering words on the page wherever they fall.
+There’s planning and deliberation involved and believe me, those poems get revised.
 First draft absolutely does not translate to “raw and edgy.”

 My point in both cases is you shouldn’t take your first, second, or even third draft and publish it, thinking it’s perfect.
 It isn’t.
 It might still be pretty bad.

 Issue 3: Pressure to Publish Too Soon This brings me to the next impediment to writing.
 Composing isn’t a race, and this harkens back to the “silent muse” myth of either being full of ideas or totally dried up.
 It doesn’t work that way.
 I cannot understand why indie authors feel compelled to churn out novel after novel in rapid succession.
-It took me almost three months to write this, authors boast, as if that was a long time.
+It took me almost three months to write this, authors boast, as if that were a long time.
 The more pressure you put on yourself though, the more anxiety you’re likely to create for yourself, and the harder it will be to write coherent, fresh things.
 Take your time.
 Do a lot of research.
 Tinker with everything.
 Be a perfectionist (says the queen of typos, here).

 Writing is a looping, discursive process.
 The experimentation and discovery phases shouldn’t be skipped, and again, they require discipline.
-Just because you finally wrote The End and proofed your work a few times doesn’t mean the manuscript is ready to see light of day, and you shouldn’t pressure yourself to keep up with anyone else’s output, especially not at the expense of quality.
+Just because you finally wrote The End and proofread your work a few times doesn’t mean the manuscript is ready to see light of day, and you shouldn’t pressure yourself to keep up with anyone else’s output, especially not at the expense of quality.

 I’ll add here that I know self-described authors who have never actually completed a project or published because they either haven’t felt visited enough by their imaginary muse or because they’re tweaking minute details and have been for years.
 That’s not good either, we know.
 But usually, it’s the rushing that I see happening.